Blog

 Hire-Ready Signals

-An established process exists for the role to manage or a clear mandate to build a specific system.
+An established process exists for the role to manage, or there's a clear mandate to build a specific system.
 Workload bottleneck validated through time tracking, missed deadlines, or dropped opportunities.

 Wait Signals